Xerox shareholders Icahn, Deason urge company to sell itself to rivals

 On Jan.
 31, Fujifilm said it was set to take over Xerox in a $6.1 billion deal and combine it into their existing joint venture, Fuji Xerox.

-Reporting by Supantha Mukherjee and Sonam Rai in Bengaluru; Editing by Bernard Orr
+Xerox was not immediately available for comment.
+(Reporting by Supantha Mukherjee in Bengaluru; Editing by Bernard Orr)